Define2017/SAP-XLSX-PyConvert/README.md

 **This command will display the version of the script**

 python xlsx_convert.py -v

-**This usage will execute the script and convert all files in the -s '/SAP-XLSX-PyConvert/Source/' folder, write all log messages to file 'xls_conv.log' in the -l '/SAP-XLSX-PyConvert/Log_Folder/' folder and move the orginal XLSX files to the -d '/SAP-XLSX-PyConvert/Archive/' folder.**

-python xlsx_convert.py -l '/SAP-XLSX-PyConvert/Log_Folder/' -s '/SAP-XLSX-PyConvert/Source/' -d '/SAP-XLSX-PyConvert/Archive/'

-**Please Note: This will be enabled as part of version 1.2 of the script**

-This usage will execute the script and convert a single file using the -f 'VafBM_20161021.xlsx' in the -s '/SAP-XLSX-PyConvert/Source/' folder, write all log messages to file 'xls_conv.log' in the -l '/SAP-XLSX-PyConvert/Log_Folder/' folder and move the orginal XLSX files to the -d '/SAP-XLSX-PyConvert/Archive/' folder.

-python xlsx_convert.py -l '/SAP-XLSX-PyConvert/Log_Folder/' -s '/SAP-XLSX-PyConvert/Source/' -d '/SAP-XLSX-PyConvert/Archive/' -f 'VafBM_20161021.xlsx'

 # Runtime Environment
 This script was developed and tested with the following runtime environment(s):